Start College Now

-The Youth Options program allows public high school juniors and seniors who meet certain requirement s to take post-secondary courses at a Wisconsin technical college, a UW System college or university, a Wisconsin tribally controlled college, or a Wisconsin private, nonprofit college or university.
+The Start College Now program allows public high school juniors and seniors who meet certain requirements to take post-secondary courses at a Wisconsin technical college.
 The program provides opportunities for high school students to get a head start on a technical certificate or an associate or bachelor’s degree, to learn more about a field or career of interest, and/or to develop specific skills for entering the workforce immediately after high school graduation.
-Through the Youth Options Program, a school board will determine if a desired college course can be taken for high school credit and is not comparable to a current course offered by the district.
+Through the Start College Now Program, a school board will determine if a desired college course can be taken for high school credit and is not comparable to a current course offered by the district.
 In such cases, and unless the student fails to complete or get a passing grade in the course, the district will pay the cost of tuition and fees and the student will receive both high school and college credit.
 This high school credit will then count toward the student meeting high school graduation requirements needed to earn a high school diploma.

-- To attend a technical college, are in good academic standing an d have an acceptable disciplinary record.
+• Are in good academic standing and have an acceptable disciplinary record.

-- No later than March 1 for a course to be taken in the fall semester or October 1 for a course to be taken in the spring semester, submit form PI - 8700 - A notifying the school board of the student’s intention of enrolling in a postsecondary institution.
+• No later than March 1 for a course to be taken in the fall semester or October 1 for a course to be taken in the spring semester, submit WTCS Start College Now Form notifying the school board of the student’s intention of enrolling in a postsecondary institution.

 What steps should students take next?